 Importantly, provisions purporting to govern the couple’s rights and responsibilities regarding spousal support are effectively superseded by the terms of an Affidavit of Support.
 This is because a prenuptial agreement is a contract between the spouses, whereas an Affidavit of Support is a contract between the citizen spouse and the U.S. government.

 Need Professional Legal Advice?
-The Law & Mediation Firm of Klueck & Hoppes, APC Is Here to Help
+Family Law San Diego Is Here to Help

 If you and your spouse have immigration prospects and are considering forming a prenuptial agreement, it is highly recommended that you consult an experienced family law attorney about your legal options.
-At the Law & Mediation Firm of Klueck & Hoppes, APC, our legal team has experience handling various legal matters arising under California family law, including the appropriateness of entering into a prenuptial agreement.
+At Family Law San Diego, our legal team has experience handling various legal matters arising under California family law, including the appropriateness of entering into a prenuptial agreement.